BasWeg/iv_post2ws/README.md

 To receive and forward post messages the configured broadcasting urls needs to be like http://localhost:3000/post?channel=focus
 (you can use localhost or 127.0.0.1 if the app runs at the same pc as indievelo.
 If the app runs at a different PC, you need to insert this ip instead of localhost.
 In addition it is necessary to change the firewall settings to allow tcp for the configured port (e.g. 3000))

+## indievelo broadcast settings for running at the same pc:
 ![indievelo](https://github.com/BasWeg/iv_post2ws/assets/56368122/143d4105-b198-40d3-83c9-66d58d387eae)

+## iv_post2ws post to websocket routing:
 The data is forwarded to websocket clients which subscribed for the corresponding channel.

 ![iv_post2ws drawio](https://github.com/BasWeg/iv_post2ws/assets/56368122/94803fd3-f6db-4b9e-a1ef-15dab47f87ce)